 Our aim has been to bring the fantastic benefits of CNC shape cutting to shop owners who thought this technology was out of reach.
 However, we are not willing to sacrifice quality for the sake of cost.

 We offer you a full-sized, industrial quality CNC shape cutting machine that can be purchased in a basic configuration at a low initial cost, and upgraded over time with profits made by using the unit.
 You start out with an initial investment that is less than the cost of most competing machines.
 You add to the unit over time, with the profits from the machine paying for the additional items.
-You end up with a full-sized, industrial machine that will last a lifetime.
+You end up with a full-sized, industrial machine that will last.

 The Torchmate was designed to make profits.
 The additional cost over the price of a small capacity light duty machine will quickly be absorbed in time saved by not having to: